 The only photography magazine I regularly get is Outdoor Photography.
-I occasionally pick up Digital Camera, but not with any consistency.
-The front of Professional Photography looked a little different from the usual “10 Amazing things to do with a lens cap” and “Build a drone with a pigeon and a shoebox” photo magazine covers.
+I occasionally pick up Digital Camera but not with any consistency.
+The front of Professional Photography looked a little different from the usual '10 Amazing things to do with a lens cap' and 'Build a drone with a pigeon and a shoebox' photo magazine covers.
 Although not professional, I am a photographer so I thought I’d give it a try.

 The first thing to note is the price. £5.49 is a lot for a magazine, particularly one that doesn’t come with a DVD full of Photoshop lessons and other freebies.
-What that money does get you is a nicely square bound magazine that is printed on very pleasing semi-gloss paper.
+What that money does get you is a square-bound magazine that is printed on very pleasing semi-gloss paper.
 The finish nicely sets off the quality of the images inside.
 Don McCullin’s shots are always nice to see, but I really liked the vivid aerial photography of Tommy Clarke and the high-key images produced by Danila Tkachenko.

-Alongside the inspirational images there are, of course, gear reviews to make you dissatisfied but also some thought provoking articles on the more commercial side of photography (By that I mean making a living from photography, promoting your work and so forth).
-If this issue is anything to go by, it won’t be full of tutorials and walkthroughs, but frankly that market is plenty crowded already!
+Alongside the inspirational images, there are, of course, gear reviews to make you dissatisfied but also some thought-provoking articles on the more commercial side of photography.
+(By that I mean making a living from photography, promoting your work and so forth.)
+If this issue is anything to go by, it won’t be full of tutorials and walkthroughs, but frankly, that market is plenty crowded already!